cloudfoundry/diego-notes/README.md

 ### Crashes

+When an ActualLRP instance crashes, Diego is responsible for restarting the instance.
+There is a tension, however, between restarting a failed instance immediately and overloading the system with endless immediate restarts of instances that never succeed.

+To strike this balance Diego immediately restarts a crashed instance up to 3 times.
+We perform immediate restarts for a few reasons:
+- they make for good demos (look it crashed -- look it's back!)
+- they handle cases where a healthy well-written application has truly crashed and shold be restarted ASAP.

+Sometimes, however, an instance crashes because some external dependency is down.
+In these cases it makes more sense for Diego to wait (and alleviate the strain of a thrashing instance hopping from one Cell to another) between restarts.
+So for crashes 3 - 8 Diego applies an exponential backoff in the waittime between restarts.

+Finally, we've learned from existing large public installations (PWS, Bluemix) that the vast majority of crashed instances in the system are poorly-written instances that never even manage to come up.
+Instead of endlessly restarting them (which puts a substantial strain on the system) Diego will (eventually) give up on these instances.

+All that remains is the question of how we reset the exponential backoff.
+Instances that thrash and place a heavy load on the system typically crash quickly.
+So we apply a simple heuristic: if an instance manages to stay running for > 5 minutes, we reset its crash count.

 When the container associated with an ActualLRP enters the `COMPLETED` state the Rep takes actions to ensure the ActualLRP gets restarted.
 Let's call this the `RepCrashDance`:

 - If `CrashCount` < 3: